silvercrypto888/platinum_ecosystem/airdrop/README.md

 ## Automatic airdrop (batch file)

-**WARNING: `airdrop.bat` is extremely experimental and very early in development. `airdrop.bat` is _only_ intended for a _brand new minted token_, where no one yet holds any tokens.
-Otherwise, if there are existing holders, it will not work reliably at all.** This is because it attempts to create token accounts for each wallet address in `allocations.csv`.
+**WARNING: `airdrop.bat` is experimental and early in development. `airdrop.bat` is _only_ intended for a _brand new minted token_, where no one yet holds any tokens.
+Otherwise, if there are existing holders, it may give unexpected results.** This is because it attempts to create token accounts for each wallet address in `allocations.csv`.
 But if some of those wallets already have token balances (and therefore token accounts), then the script _will_ run into errors and/or unpredictable behavior.
-If you want to modify it for tokens with existing holders, you might want to code extensive extra logic, to check if users already have token accounts, while also making new token accounts for wallets without them. **You have been warned.**
+This may (but will not necessarily) impact the airdrop, depending on error handling.
+If you want to modify it for tokens with existing holders, you might want to code extra logic, to check if users already have token accounts, while also making new token accounts for wallets without them. **You have been warned.**

 1. _(Experimental)_ Run `airdrop.bat`.
-2. _(Experimental)_ follow the prompts to enter the RPC URL, your mint address, your own keypair file, and your input file (allocations.csv), possibly using full file paths.
+2. _(Experimental)_ Follow the prompts to enter the RPC URL, your mint address, your own keypair file, and your input file (allocations.csv), possibly using full file paths.

 ## Alternative Manual Airdrop (no batch file)